HVAC Filter Complete Selection Guide: North Texas Air Quality Solutions 2025

 - Record exact dimensions (length × width × thickness)

-- Check manufacturer specifications for maximum MERV rating
+- Check manufacturer specs for maximum MERV rating

 - Document current filter type and performance satisfaction